sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 - [1631.
 Path With Minimum Effort](https://leetcode.com/problems/path-with-minimum-effort/)

-  > 1. Construct the graph by a edge list;
+  > 1. Construct the graph by an edge list;
   >
   > 2. Sorts the edge list by its len(the absolute value of the difference between two nodes);
-  > 3. Traverse the edge list and union the nodes, when the top left node and the bottom right node are connected for the first time, output the current len (which is the maxinum len).
+  > 3. Traverse the edge list and union the nodes, when the top-left node and the bottom right node are connected for the first time, output the current len (which is the maximum len).

   ```java
   //Union find Solution in java